atrp87/PYCP/README.md

 - I spent a day using the product as if I was a user to get a better feel of what it does while looking over the documentation, file structure and checking 3rd party libraries the app was using.

-- Some of the things I learnt while working on the code base learn how the major parts ( components ) work together, state, props, JSX, Styling ( in React ), Conditional Rendering, Lists & Keys and Forms
+- Some of the things I learnt while working on the code base learn how the major parts ( components ) work together, state, props, JSX, Styling ( in React ), Conditional Rendering, Lists & Keys and Forms.

 ![File Structure](file_structure.png)
 ![Notion](Notion.png)